Skip to content

 1. Club fees must be paid in full for one half term (approximately six weeks) at a time.
 The Club must receive payment before the first day of term and requires The Client to send payment via BACS with the reference child’s full first name initial, surname and ASC for example John Smith JSmithASC.

-1. If fees are not paid on time (The Client will have a grace period of 7-days), a £5.00 penalty per week will be charged to The Client.
+3. If fees are not paid on time, a £5.00 penalty per week will be charged to The Client.

-1. Bookings are charged for the full term, including inset days and bank holidays if they fall in term time.
+6. Fees are payable on inset days and bank holidays if they fall in term time.

 SECTION 6: SCHOOL CLOSURES OR EARLY FINISHES